hybridsjs/hybrids/docs/component-model/layout-engine.md

 # Layout Engine

-The layout engine provides creating CSS layouts in-place in templates without external dependencies.
-It's built in similar way to utility-first CSS frameworks, but with much more powerful features.
+The layout engine provides CSS layout rules directly in templates without external dependencies.
+It's built in a similar way to utility-first CSS frameworks, but with much more powerful features.

-It focuses on "invisible" CSS rules, like display types, alignments, positioning, sizing, etc. The rest should be defined inside of the reusable UI components by [styling](/component-model/templates.md#styling) supported by the templates.
+It focuses only on "invisible" CSS rules, like display types, alignments, positioning, sizing, etc. The rest should be defined inside of the reusable UI components by [styling](/component-model/templates.md#styling) methods supported by the templates.

 ## Usage

-You must add `<template layout></template>` element wrapper with at least one empty `layout` attribute to the root template of the component.
+Add `<template layout></template>` element wrapper with at least one empty `layout` attribute to the root template of the component.
 The `<template>` element represents the host element, which also can be styled:

 ```js
 define({